 The Public Art Advisory Committee reviews all public art projects funded in whole or in part by the City as well as projects proposed for placement in the Public Right of Way, and on City or Caltrans property.
 The proposal requirements are detailed in the policy documents listed below.

-The City charges an hourly fee for review facilitation and approval of these projects, as stipulated in the City's Master Fee Schedule, pages N1-N2, Economic and Workforce Development/Public Art Program.
+The City charges an fee for review, facilitation and approval of these projects, according to the City's Master Fee Schedule, page L1, Economic and Workforce Development/Public Art Program.